fredjk-gh/ObservatoryPlugins/README.md

 # ObservatoryPlugins
 A suite of plugins for Elite ObservatoryCore (https://github.com/Xjph/ObservatoryCore).

-For all plugins, unzip the dll into the plugins/ folder in your ObservatoryCore installation.
+For all plugins, just drop the zip/eop into the plugins/ folder in your ObservatoryCore installation.
+ObservatoryCore will correctly extract it for you on next startup.

 Feel free to open an issue if something doesn't work, or reach out in the ObservatoryCore discord.